RazrFalcon/resvg/crates/c-api/examples/cairo/README.md

-A simple example that shows how to use *resvg* through C API to render on a Cairo context.
+A simple example that shows how to use *svgr* through C API to render on a Cairo context.

 ## Run